Aliics/blog-backend/README.md

 _Java_.
 My reasons are not permanent or even the perfect decision, but I certainly enjoy all of these languages and would be proficient enough in each to develop something similar.
-I chose Java because of simplicity and because out of these languages, Java is the one I'm more experienced in.
+I chose Java because of simplicity and because out of these languages, Java is the one I'm most experienced in.